rachelmoran28/cavefish_2019_pipeline/README.md

 For each sample, processed reads were aligned to both the cavefish (v1) and the surface fish (v2) genomes.

-Used array jobs rather than parallel for alignments to be more efficient.
+Rather than using parallel used array jobs for alignments, which is more efficient.

 The script make_align_jobs_all_raw.sh will generate jobs (a list of commands, one for each sample) that can be specified in the array script array_map.sh.
 Run the following command to get the list of commands writted to the file raw_bwa_commands_cavefish.txt (can modify make_align_jobs_all_raw.sh for alignment to cave or sruface genome):